Dayton man charged with using deadly force against a peace officer

 At approximately 4:20 p.m.
 Jan.
 7, a firearm was allegedly discharged while a search warrant was being executed by officers from Dayton and Maple Grove police departments in Dayton.

-According to the criminal complaint, three police officers were executing the warrant at the 12200 block of Pineridge Way.
+The criminal complaint states, three police officers were executing the warrant at the 12200 block of Pineridge Way.
 Two police officers stood by the front door, while one waited on off to the side.

+According to a search warrant approved by a Minnesota district court judge, there was reasonable grounds to believe a stolen Briggs and Stratton snow blower was at the Dayton property.

 When one of the officers knocked on the door and announced he was a police officer, Hussien locked the dead bolt and stayed inside, the complaint states.
 The officers decided to kick in the door.
 While doing so, Hussien aimed fire at the officers and fired multiple rounds in their direction.